soulshake/demo-cruncher/README.md

 When processing a message queue, it is common to have a "dead letter queue" where messages end up if they fail to be processed correctly.
-This gives us two strategies to manage retries.
+This gives us two strategies to manage retries:

-#### 1. Leverage SQS native dead letter queue.
+#### 1. Using an SQS deadletter queue

 With this approach, the consumer would receive messages from the queue, and it *would not* immediately delete them.